CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Finding all tasks containing a keyword: `find`
 ToDoIt searches and finds the tasks you need, while filtering out the clutter.
-Keep your mind focused on what's important.<br>
+Keep your mind focused on what is important.<br>
 Format: `find KEYWORD [MORE_KEYWORDS] [s/SCOPE]...`

 **Options**